 “I give them credit,” the Republican said of the Obama administration.
 “I think the government is doing exactly the right thing here.”

-Such bipartisan agreement in Washington comes at a time when politicians are still scrutinizing the September 11, 2012, attack on the U.S. consular compound in Benghazi, Libya, which killed four Americans, including Ambassador Christopher Stevens.
+Such bipartisan agreement in Washington come at a time politicians are still pushing to seek answers regarding the September 11, 2012, attack on the U.S. consular compound in Benghazi, Libya, which killed four Americans, including Ambassador Christopher Stevens.

-Since then, Republicans have been pressing Obama’s administration for answers, with some accusing officials of covering up what happened in Benghazi and not doing enough to track down the attackers.
+Since then, Republicans have been pressing President Barack Obama’s administration for answers, with some accusing officials of covering up what happened in Benghazi and not doing enough to track down the attackers.

 Eight GOP lawmakers are asking that incoming FBI Director James Comey brief Congress within 30 days about the investigation.
-They say the administration’s inquiry to date has been “simply unacceptable,” according to a draft letter obtained by CNN.
+They say the administration’s inquiry thus far has been “simply unacceptable,” according to a draft letter obtained by CNN.